-Probiotic bacteria are generally, though not exclusively, lactic acid bacteria and include Lactobacillus acidophilus, L. casei, L. bulgaricus, L. plantarum, L. salivarius, L. rhamnosus, L. reuteri, Bifidobacterium bifidum, B. longum, B. infantis and S. thermophilus.
-Probiotic bacteria are used in the production of yogurt, various fermented milk products and dietary supplements.
+Probiotic bacteria are generally, lactic acid bacteria and include Lactobacillus acidophilus, L. casei, L. bulgaricus, L. plantarum, L. salivarius, L. rhamnosus, L. reuteri, Bifidobacterium bifidum, B. longum, B. infantis and S. thermophilus.
+Probiotic bacteria are used in the production of yogurt, various fermented milk products, and dietary supplements.

 LACTOBACILLI AND BIFIDOBACTERIA

 Lactobacilli and Bifidobacteria are Gram-positive lactic acid-producing bacteria that constitute a major part of the normal intestinal microflora in animals and humans.
 These friendly bacteria play a key role in enhancing resistance to colonization by exogenous, potentially pathogenic organisms.

 Lactobacilli: Lactobacilli are Gram-positive, non-spore-forming rods or coccobacilli.
 They have complex nutritional requirements and are strictly fermentative, aerotolerant or anaerobic, aciduric, or acidophilic.

 Bifidobacteria: Bifidobacteria constitute a major part of the normal intestinal microflora in humans throughout life.
 They appear in the stools a few days after birth and increase in number thereafter.
 The number of bifidobacteria in the colon of adults is 1010 - 1011 CFU/gram, but this number decreases with age.
 Also, demographic differences affect the number and species of bifidobacteria.